Nuclear Power in Belgium

 The steam generators were replaced in Doel 2, 3 and 4 and Tihange 1, 2 and 3 between 1993 and 2004; and those of Doel 1 were replaced in 2009.
 Capacity uprates have also been carried out during this period.

-However, in 2012 Doel 3 and Tihange 2 were shut down due to concern about flaws in the reactor pressure vessels.
+In 2012 Doel 3 and Tihange 2 were shut down due to concern about flaws in the reactor pressure vessels.
 After thorough investigations, Electrabel submitted a report to the Federal Agency for Nuclear Control (FANC) confirming their structural integrity with significant margins.
 After requirements of FANC were met, it approved restarting the units in May 2013.
+However, further metallurgical testing led in March 2014 to Electrabel bringing forward maintenance outages for both plants until uncertainties regarding the effect of neutrons on mechanical strength of the RPV steel were resolved.
+Results are expected in June from first-of-its-kind testing procedures at the Belgian Nuclear Research Centre.

 Operating Belgian power reactors